St George's Church, Everton: Fittings and furniture

 Most of the stained glass was destroyed in the Second World War.
 The only complete survivor is a window dated 1863 by A. Gibbs.
 The glass in the east window dates from 1952 and is by Shrigley and Hunt.
 The memorials include one under the tower to John Rackham who died in 1815 which was designed by Thomas Rickham and carved by S. & J. Franceys, a memorial to Thomas W. Wainwright, a surgeon who died in 1841 with a relief of the Good Samaritan by William Spence, and in the north gallery is a Gothic tabernacle by Emanuel Edward Geflowski to the memory of engineer Walter Fergus MacGregor who died in 1863.
 The original chair frame bell was made by Ainsworth of Warrington.
 It was restored in 1937 by George Eccles but vandalised in the late 1960s.
 The present clock was made by Smiths of Clerkenwell and installed in 1973.

-Current Affairs at the Church

-Church services are held every Sunday at 10am.

-The church is open the last Saturday of every month between 10am and 4pm for an open day, where the public are welcome to come and have a look round the church, take refreshments, and talk about local history.

-The church runs a Pantry open every Friday between 8.30am – 11am.
-Members can get 10 items of food for £3.50.

-For more information on events at the church please see the church Facebook page.